Founder's Mutation

+The installment primarily serves as a "Monster-of-the-Week" story, that is, a stand-alone plot, but is also tangentially connected to the series' overarching Mythology.

 Plot

 At the headquarters of Nugenics Technology, researcher Dr. Sanjay arrives at work in a troubled state, hearing a mysterious high-pitched noise in his head.
 At a staff meeting, the noise becomes so overwhelming that he flees and locks himself inside a server room, where he begins frantically deleting data.
 Desperate to stop the noise, he shoves a letter opener through his eardrum and into his brain, killing himself.
 Before doing so, he writes something on the palm of his left hand.

 With the X-Files now re-opened by the FBI, reinstated agents Fox Mulder and Dana Scully are dispatched to investigate the incident.
 Receiving little cooperation from Nugenics, Mulder steals Sanjay's mobile phone and contacts the last person he called.
 At a Washington bar, he meets a man named Gupta, Sanjay's secret lover.
 Gupta tells Mulder that Sanjay had expressed concern that his "kids" were dying.
 Meanwhile, Scully performs Sanjay's autopsy and finds the words "founder's mutation" written on his left palm - a reference to Nugenics' reclusive owner, Dr. Augustus Goldman, known to employees as "The Founder".
 Upon searching Sanjay's apartment in Dupont Circle, the agents discover several photographs of horribly disfigured children.
 Police arrive, and Mulder suddenly becomes overwhelmed by the high-pitched noise which afflicted Sanjay.
 The sound somehow conveys the message "find her" to Mulder.

 Upon presenting their findings to Assistant Director Walter Skinner, Mulder and Scully are told that the case has been closed in order to placate the Department of Defense, which has ties to Goldman and Nugenics.
 Privately, however, he tells the agents to continue.
 Observing footage of birds which flocked near the Nugenics building at the time of Sanjay's death, Mulder thinks that the noise is a frequency normally unheard by humans.
 Citing Nugenics' reluctance to assist in the investigation, the agents visit the hospital where Scully works in order to find Goldman, who happens to be one of the hospital's biggest donors.
 They are approached by a young woman named Agnes, who expresses a desire to leave and claims her unborn child is abnormal.
 Outside, Mulder and Scully discuss the possibility that Goldman is experimenting on pregnant women for The Project, and reminisce about their son William, who remains in hiding.
 Later, Scully has a fantasy about living with William, shown as a teenager going to school, having an accident, and having alien, lizard-like black eyes.